 The group opened for bands like Jethro Tull, Slade, and the Kinks.
 They also collaborated with Barbra Streisand, Todd Rundgren, and Geoff Emerick, who engineered the Beatles’ discography.
 Fanny was not only a group of women who fought to maintain their creative freedom, but a band that was started by queer women and immigrants.
 And they really knew how to shred.
 Listen to any single one of their songs, and their force and passion is extraordinarily palpable.

-The band crumbled in 1974 for all the reasons that one would expect: the pressure and lack of promotion from their label, and their inability to reach people before technology and the DIY indie culture of the later punk movement really took off.
-They were unfortunately a little too ahead of their time.
+The band crumbled in 1974 for all the reasons that one would expect: the pressure and lack of promotion from their label, and their inability to reach people before technology and wide circulation of DIY musicianship.
+They were simply ahead of their time.
+As Earl Slick said in the documentary Fanny: The Right to Rock, “It’s always the ones who start [a movement] that get fucked.”
 But this doesn’t mean they were forgotten.
 The Runaways, the Bangles, Heart, and several other pioneering rock bands helmed by women, have all cited Fanny as an influence.

 “They’re flag-bearers – they should be in the front of the parade,” Bangles guitarist Vicki Peterson told Rolling Stone in 2018.
 “As a 10-year-old, or 12-year-old, I was thinking, ‘Oh, my God, these women play better than anyone needs to, and play great music and look great and rock with a ferocious spirit.’”